mcpexil/JGet/README.md

 Using flag `--use-html %path-to-file%`, where %path-to-file% is a HTML file obtained by `--save-html` or other means, will parse the provided file instead of a URL.

+A proxy can be used by adding flag `--use-proxy %ip% %port%`, where %ip% is the IP of the proxy server and %port% is the port.